Dome: South Asian domes

-Hemispherical rock-cut tombs appear to imitate in stone the early bamboo or timber roofed domed huts with central poles known from the pre-Buddhist period.
+Hemispherical rock-cut tombs appear to imitate in stone the early bamboo or timber-roofed domed huts with central poles known from the pre-Buddhist period.
 Examples include Sudama cave (3rd century BC) in Bihar, a similar domed chamber at Cannanora in Malabar, and a cave at Guntpalle (1st century BC).
 A rock-cut hemispherical chamber at Manappuram in Kerala retained a thin central pillar with no structural function.
-The hemispherical shape of Buddhist stupas, likely refined forms of burial mounds, may also reflect earlier wooden dome roof construction, such as at Ghantasala.
+The hemispherical shape of Buddhist stupas, which are likely to be refined forms of burial mounds, may also reflect earlier wooden domed roof construction, such as at Ghantasala.

 Islamic rule over northern and central India brought with it the use of domes constructed with stone, brick and mortar, and iron dowels and cramps.
 Centering was made from timber and bamboo.
 The use of iron cramps to join together adjacent stones was known in pre-Islamic India, and was used at the base of domes for hoop reinforcement.
 The synthesis of styles created by this introduction of new forms to the Hindu tradition of trabeate construction created a distinctive architecture.
 Domes in pre-Mughal India have a standard squat circular shape with a lotus design and bulbous finial at the top, derived from Hindu architecture.
 Because the Hindu architectural tradition did not include arches, flat corbels were used to transition from the corners of the room to the dome, rather than squinches.
 In contrast to Persian and Ottoman domes, the domes of Indian tombs tend to be more bulbous.

 The Shah Jahan Mosque's main dome in Thatta, Pakistan, has tiles arranged in a stellate pattern to represent the night sky.